lal1020/pdfbox-ais-client/docs/configure-the-AIS-client.md

 # respective request.
 client.poll.rounds=10
 # --
+# The standard to use for creating the signature.
+# Choose from: DEFAULT, CAdES, PDF, PAdES, PAdES-Baseline, PLAIN.
+# Leave it empty and the client will use sensible defaults.
+signature.standard=PAdES-Baseline
+# The type and method of revocation information to receive from the server.
+# Choose from: DEFAULT, CAdES, PDF, PAdES, PAdES-Baseline, BOTH, PLAIN.
+# Leave it empty and the client will use sensible defaults.
+signature.revocationInformation=PAdES
+# Whether to add a timestamp to the signature or not.
+Default is true.
+# Leave it empty and the client will use sensible defaults.
+signature.addTimestamp=true
+# --
 # The AIS Claimed Identity name.
 The right Claimed Identity (and key, see below) must be used for the right signature type.
 signature.claimedIdentityName=ais-90days-trial
 # The AIS Claimed Identity key.
 The key together with the name (see above) is used for starting the correct signature type.